 New Year's Day January 1

-Martin Luther King's Birthday January 15
+Martin Luther King Jr.'s Birthday January 15

 Washington's Birthday February 22

-Correctional Officer Memorial Day 1 st Sunday in May
+Correctional Officer Memorial Day 1st Sunday in May

 Independence Day July 4

 Columbus Day October 12

 Veterans Day November 11

 Christmas Day December 25

-When an employee's regularly scheduled day off coincides with the day of holiday observance, the employee shall receive another day off.
+B. When an employee's regularly scheduled day off coincides with the day of holiday observance, the employee shall receive compensatory leave, hour for hour.

-An employee required to work on the day of holiday observance which coincides with his/her regularly scheduled work day shall be paid for all hours actually worked on the holiday at the rate of two (2) times his/her base hourly rate of pay.
+C. An employee required to work on the day of holiday observance which coincides with his/her regularly scheduled work day shall be paid for all hours actually worked on the holiday at the rate of two (2) times his/her base hourly rate of pay.
 Any overtime hours worked on a holiday shall be paid at the applicable overtime rate.

-An employee required to work on the day of holiday observance which coincides with his/her regularly scheduled day off shall be paid for all hours worked at the overtime rate.
+D. An employee required to work on the day of holiday observance which coincides with his/her regularly scheduled day off shall be paid for all hours worked at the overtime rate.
 In addition, the employee shall receive another day off.